saylordotorg/course_prdv208/Intro.md

+---
+layout: default
+title: "PRDV208: Information Management and Processing"
+course_description: "This course will provide you with a structured introduction to the key tools and techniques used in information management and processing, such as integrating content from various sources and constructing graphs to show data relationships that are often used to process and present information in business decision-making."
+next: ../Unit01
+previous: ../../../
+---
-Course Syllabus for "PRDV208: Information Management and Processing "
+Course Syllabus for "PRDV208: Information Management and Processing"
 ---------------------------------------------------------------------

 The management and processing of information is an essential practice in